Eucalyptus dundasii: Taxonomy and naming

 Eucalyptus dundasii was first formally described by the botanist Joseph Maiden in 1916 and published in the Journal and Proceedings of the Royal Society of New South Wales.
 The type specimen was collected near Dundas by Ludwig Diels in 1901.
 The specific epithet (dundasii) refers to the type location, Dundas, an abandoned mining town.

 Distribution

 Dundas blackbutt is found on flats and in and around salt lakes in open forest and woodland.
-It occurs from near Lake Barlee to Salmon Gums and the Fraser Range in the Coolgardie, Mallee and Murchison biogeogaphic regions.
+It occurs from near Lake Barlee to Salmon Gums and the Fraser Range in the Coolgardie, Mallee and Murchison biogeographic regions.